crousseau88/FInalProject/README.md

 * Spring MVC
 * Terminal -zsh
 * TypeScript

-## Stretch/Future Goals

-After a minimum viable product is produced, the intent for this application is to incorporate the remaining tables of the database as seen above.
-At this time, only the "education_event" table is utilized.
-It is my intent to also use this first concept, once fully functional, to inspire new ideas beyond what I've already imagined.
-Current stretch goals include...
-* Google Maps through the address table for parents to be able to remember a site should they choose to later revisit and share the location with fellow homeschool families.
-* Create a login functionality
-* Allow users to download an Excel or Numbers version of their data as a backup or for audit purposes
-* Create charts and graphs that show progress over time through each grade year
-* Allow for tracking of resources used to teach different subjects across each grade
-* Use the application as a centerpiece for a homeschool forum
-* The final HTML file should be extremely limited with only the options to view the different data presented.
-Once viewed, each resulting data field should be closable to ensure minimal clutter.

-After careful consideration of all the desired functionality with my wife has been made, work will begin on a separate branch while retaining the original work.

 ## A Few Screen Shots Of Code Taken During The Development Journey